nestjs/docs.nestjs.com/content/graphql/federation.md

 > warning **Warning** Federation currently does not support subscriptions.

-In the following sections, we'll set up a demo application that consits of a gateway and two federated endpoints: Users service and Posts service.
+In the following sections, we'll set up a demo application that consists of a gateway and two federated endpoints: Users service and Posts service.

 #### Federation with Apollo